SolarRadiation/BigBrother/README.md

 # BigBrother

+This code was originally made by lucaskappel who became busy with life things.
+I will be taking over on any changes hopefully with the help of ChatGPT.

 This bot was made to support the City of Wolves DayZSA Server.

 The actual RCON parts are done in bec_rcon.py, made by Yoshi-E: